Answer Engine Optimization (AEO)

 How Canadian Law Firms Can Start with AEO

-Answer Engine Optimization is more than a buzzword—it reflects how discovery works now in a world with AI.
-For Canadian law firms, AEO isn’t a nice-to-have—it’s the logical evolution of SEO, aligned with compliance demands, changing client behaviour, and the rise of answer engines and conversational search.
+Answer Engine Optimization is more than a new acronym.
+It reflects how discovery works in a search environment shaped by AI.
+For Canadian law firms, AEO is a logical extension of SEO — consistent with compliance requirements, responsive to changing client behaviour, and aligned with the rise of answer engines and conversational search.

 About the Author